OpenDSA/OpenDSA/RST/en/Blockchain/BitCoin.rst

 That is, increasing the computation required to mine a block causes the power consumed to mine that block to grow in proportion.
-In 2021, Bitcoin mining was responsible for consuming roughly one half of one percent of all electricty production.
+In 2021, Bitcoin mining was responsible for consuming roughly one half of one percent of all electricty production in the world.
-In a world where the effects of climate change are directly related to the amount of power consumed, this is a signficant impact on the world.
+In a world where the effects of climate change are directly related to the amount of power consumed, this has a signficant impact on the world.
 There is no intrinsic reason why any cryptocurrency needs to be consuming significant amounts of energy to operate.
-It is causes solely by the economic incentives created by the combination of Bitcoin value and the Proof of Work algorithm that Bitcoin happens to use.
+It is caused solely by the economic incentives created by the combination of Bitcoin value and the Proof of Work algorithm that Bitcoin happens to use.
 This is a major motivation for finding other ways to build a consensus